Wildlife Sightseeing Cruise

 Wildlife Sightseeing Boat Tour

 Every trip will teach you something new.
 The 1-hour Wildlife Sightseeing Boat Tour gives you a personalised view into the beauty and richness of Port Phillip Bay.
 Everyone enjoys the stable ride and freedom felt on board our small and robust tour vessel.
+Open air seating provides all-round view and a feeling of connectedness with the marine environment.

 - On-water boat tour, suitable for families and adventurers